 The marriage equality vote brought a lot of romance and rejoicing – as well as a surprising number of heterosexual politicians lining up to claim credit – but the campaign period came at a significant emotional and personal cost to many LGBTIQ+ people, too.
 Has achieving marriage equality had any impact on experiences of entrenched discrimination within the queer community?
 And what does it meant that only two-thirds of Australians agree that marriage equality should be legal?

 In this discussion, hosted by Lee Carnie, our panellists will chew over these questions and propose new frontiers in the fight for real equality for LGBTIQ+ Australians across all areas of life.
 How can we improve health care for queer Australians?
 What can we do for adolescent, and ageing, LGBTIQ+ communities and those in rural and remote areas?

 Presented in partnership with the Human Rights Law Centre and the Equality Campaign

 Drinks available for purchase on the night.

-Lee Carnie is a senior lawyer at the Human Rights Law Centre and advocates for the rights of LGBTI people and for a national Charter of Rights.
-Lee is dedicated to removing all laws which discriminate against LGBTI people and to ensure LGBTI people are protected under law, and to building a movement for stronger human rights protections for all of us.
+Lee Carnie is a senior lawyer at the Human Rights Law Centre advocating for equality law reform and a national Charter of Human Rights, and the Director of Legal Advocacy at Equality Australia, Australia’s first national LGBTIQ+ legal advocacy and campaigning organisation.
+They are dedicated to tackling discrimination and building a movement for stronger human rights protections for all of us.

 Wilhelmina Stracke is the Assistant Secretary of the Victorian Trades Hall Council.
 She was previously an Associate Solicitor at Slater & Gordon before commencing as an organiser with the Australian Service Union.